Idaho Vandals football: Montana

 Both were members of the old Pacific Coast Conference (the forerunner of today's Pac-12); Montana departed after the 1949 season, and the PCC disbanded in the summer of 1959.
 The universities were charter members of the Big Sky Conference in 1963, (although Idaho remained an independent in football until 1965) and their final season as conference opponents was in 1995.
 While Montana has been in the Big Sky since its inception, Idaho has changed its conference affiliation no fewer than five times since 1995: Idaho moved to the Big West for all sports in 1996, returning to Division I-A after 18 years in I-AA.
 After the 2000 season, the Big West dropped football.
 Idaho became a football-only member of the Sun Belt Conference in 2001 while remaining a full Big West member.
 Idaho joined the WAC for all sports in 2005 as part of a major NCAA conference realignment.
 After the WAC experienced a near-complete membership turnover in the early 2010s, it dropped football after the 2012 season.
 Idaho football was an FBS independent for one season in 2013, then returned to the Big Sky in 2014 except for football, which rejoined the Sun Belt.
-Idaho will drop back to FCS in 2018 and resume football membership in the Big Sky.
+Idaho dropped back to the FCS in 2018 and resumed football membership in the Big Sky.
+Since rejoining the conference, Montana leads Idaho 5–1.